Exercise, Body Weight and Cancer

 The "Prevention Triangle": Exercise, Weight Control & Healthy Diet

-As you can imagine, healthy weight, physical activity, and a good diet are inter-related and one can often lead to another.
-This trio is a sort of “triangle” of cancer prevention and is thought to be the second most important cancer prevention strategy — after not smoking.
+Healthy weight, physical activity, and a good diet are a sort of “triangle” of cancer prevention and is thought to be the second most important cancer prevention strategy — after not smoking.

 Body Weight and Cancer Risk